 Construction and equipment

 The section on the construction and equipment of vehicles in DGUV Regulation 70 sets out specific requirements to ensure that vehicles are built safely and fitted with the necessary safety equipment.
-This is intended to minimize the risk of injuries and accidents.
+This should minimize the risk of injuries and accidents.
 This includes, for example, the condition of brakes and wheels, safety-relevant equipment such as airbags or the need for functioning front and rear lights, indicators and brake lights.

 Operation